Hope (2013 film): Plot

-Mi-hee and her friends rent mascot costumes to play with So-won to help cheer her up; this gives Dong-hoon the idea to hide underneath the costume of his daughter's favorite cartoon character, Cocomong, in order to communicate with her.
-So-won is unaware of who is underneath the costume, but she opens up to "Cocomong" and allows him to give her a hug.
-Gradually, So-won's physical condition improves and she is able to return home.
+Mi-hee and her friends rent mascot costumes to play with So-won to help cheer her up; this gives Dong-hoon the idea to hide underneath the costume of his daughter's favorite cartoon character, Cocomong, to communicate with her.
+So-won is unaware of who is underneath the costume, but she opens up to "Cocomong" and allows him to hug her.
+Gradually, So-won's physical condition improves and she can return home.
 During the car ride home, So-won vomits after passing the site where she was attacked.
 She and her parents are soon comforted as they notice that the local community has decorated their home with notes of encouragement.
-Mi-hee is touched as she sees that their home had also been cleaned during their absence.
+Mi-hee is touched as she sees that their home has also been cleaned during their absence.

 Dong-hoon resumes work but also finds the time to dress up as Cocomong and accompany So-won on her way to and from school.
 Soon, her mental state improves and she realises that her father has been hiding underneath the costume the entire time.
-Touched by his love and concern for her, she takes off the head of the costume and is able to look at her father for the first time since her hospitalisation.
+Touched by his love and concern for her, she takes off the head of the costume and can look at her father for the first time since her hospitalization.

 The family is worried about the upcoming trial as So-won has to testify against her attacker.
 With great effort, they attend the trial and So-won describes what happened during the attack and identifies her attacker.
 Unfortunately, the man is only sentenced to 12 years in prison, angering So-won's family and friends.
 A fight breaks out in the courtroom with Dong-hoon intending to kill the attacker.
 So-won stops Dong-hoon and begs him to take her home.
 The family leaves the courtroom with little closure.

-Some time later, Mi-hee has given birth to a son and is congratulated by family and friends, including Jung-sook and Gwang-sik.
+Sometime later, Mi-hee has given birth to a son named So-mang and is congratulated by family and friends, including Jung-sook and Gwang-sik.
 In the closing narration, So-won confides that she still struggles mentally and often has to leave school early, though the birth of her brother has given her a renewed sense of purpose.